 Here are some easy ways to mix up your program without actually changing the workout too much.

-Change your set/reps scheme.
-Coach Dan John has his famous “Rule Of 25”.
+- Change your set/rep scheme.
+Coach Dan John has his famous “Rule Of 25.”
 You don’t have to be married to a particular set/rep scheme as long as you’re working towards a solid 25 reps.
 If you usually train 5 sets of 5, try 3 sets of 8, or 10 sets of 3.
 Switch every 3 weeks.

-If you train at the same gym every session, try working out at a different gym for a few weeks.
-I swear the weights at my local Gold’s Gym were heavier than the weights at the gym I used to work at.
-But I had some of the best workouts of my life at the local YMCA.
+If you train at the same gym every session, try working out at a different location for a few weeks.
+You can feel horribly out of breath in one place, but finish strong in another.
 Don’t be afraid to venture out if things get stale where you are.

 No man (or woman) is an island.
 That being said, a great way to get past a plateau is to recruit help.
 Some people train alone and do well at it, while others fail spectacularly.
-If you train solo and struggle with plateaus, you may want to form your own tag team, like the Road Warrior (or Legion of Doom in their WWE years).
+If you train solo and struggle with plateaus, you may want to form your own training group or team.
 Getting the right “gym buddy” can transform your training within a few sessions.

 When you’re recruiting your partner, make sure most of these requirements are met: